-i.
-Dress Code
+1. Dress Code

-Athletes must compete in a uniform that distinguishes their school or zone.
+Athletes must compete in a uniform that distinguishes their school or Zone.
 Uniforms contrary to this rule will be considered illegal.
 When playing doubles, the uniforms shall match.
 Clothing with offensive language or symbols will not be allowed.
 Shorts should be worn during play.
 No hats or dew rags shall be worn during competition or warm-up.
 The venue coordinator will instruct player(s) to change if not in compliance with the dress code.

-ii.
-Official Shuttle
+2. Official Shuttle

-The brand of badminton shuttle to be used at the ASAA provincial competition shall be the Yonex Mavis 300.
+The brand of Badminton shuttle to be used at the ASAA Provincial competition shall be the Yonex Mavis 300.

-Canadaris First and Only Goods Education Program designed specifically for the INTERSCHOLASTIC TEACHER-COACH.
+Canada's First and Only Coach Education Program designed specifically for the INTERSCHOLASTIC TEACHER-COACH.

 100% Online.
-Accessible anytime, anywherel

-Visit www.SH00LG0AGA.ea for more information.
+Accessible anytime, anywherel Visit www.SCHOOLCOACH.co for more information.